nsrau/azure-docs.it-it/articles/active-directory/devices/manage-stale-devices.md

 ### <a name="timeframe"></a>Intervallo di tempo

 Definire un intervallo di tempo che è l'indicatore per un dispositivo non aggiornato.
-Quando si definisce l'intervallo di tempo, fattorizzare la finestra indicata per l'aggiornamento del timestamp dell'attività nel valore.
-Ad esempio, non è consigliabile considerare un timestamp minore di 21 giorni (inclusa la varianza) come indicatore per un dispositivo non aggiornato.
+When defining your timeframe, factor the window noted for updating the activity timestamp into your value.
+For example, you shouldn't consider a timestamp that is younger than 21 days (includes variance) as an indicator for a stale device.
 Esistono scenari in cui un dispositivo può sembrare non aggiornato ma non lo è.
 Ad esempio, il proprietario del dispositivo interessato potrebbe essere in vacanza o in malattia.  che supera l'intervallo di tempo per i dispositivi non aggiornati.

 ### <a name="disable-devices"></a>Disabilitare i dispositivi